Veterans Disability Benefits: Eligible Conditions

 Disabilities Covered by VA Benefits

-Eligibility for various forms of cancer are evaluated based on the origin of the cancer, the extent of involvement, treatment availability, and the effects of any post-therapeutic efforts.
+Eligibility for various cancers is evaluated based on the origin of cancer, the extent of involvement, treatment availability, and the effects of any post-therapeutic efforts.

 Eligible forms of cancer include but are not limited to:

 - Breast cancer

 - Prostate cancer